bahamas10/node-access-log/README.md

 ------

-Consider further customizing the access logs by using the [log-timestamp] (https://github.com/bahamas10/node-log-timestamp) to prepend the timestamp automatically.
+Consider further customizing the access logs by using the [log-timestamp] (https://github.com/bahamas10/node-log-timestamp) module to prepend a timestamp automatically.

 License